nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Feature details
 1. The app will validate the parameters supplied by the user with pre-determined formats for each attribute.
 2. If an input fails the validation check, an error message is provided which details the error and prompts the user for a corrected input.
-3. If the input passes the validation check, a new `Student` entry is created and stored in the `AddressBook`.
+3. If the input passes the validation check, a new `Student` entry is created and stored in the `VersionedAddressBook`.

 #### General Design Considerations